MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement/Update-MgBetaDeviceManagementConfigurationPolicyTemplateSettingDefinition.md

 ```

 ### -CategoryId
-Specify category in which the setting is under.
+Specifies the area group under which the setting is configured in a specified configuration service provider (CSP)
-Support $filters.

 ```yaml
 Type: String